On this page

 This ruling affects employers under the Aged Care Award, Nurses Award and Health Professionals and Support Services Award, who have permanent, and regular and systematic casual employees employed in the “aged care industry”.

 It is important to emphasise that not all employees covered under the Health Professionals and Support Services Award 2020 and Nurses Award 2010 will be entitled to paid pandemic leave.
-It is limited to those employees who are in engaged in the “aged care industry”.
+It is limited to those employees who are engaged in the “aged care industry”.

 Employees can only access this leave if they meet certain conditions.
-For example, if they satisfy the criteria for paid personal leave they must take that paid entitlement, not paid pandemic leave.
+For example, if they satisfy the criteria for paid personal leave, they must take that paid entitlement, not paid pandemic leave.

 What is Defined as the Aged Care Industry?

-The aged care industry means the “provision of accommodation and care services for aged persons in a hostel, nursing home, aged care independent living units, aged care serviced apartments, garden settlement, retirement village or any other residential accommodation facility”
+The aged care industry means the “provision of accommodation and care services for aged persons in a hostel, nursing home, aged care independent living units, aged care serviced apartments, garden settlement, retirement village or any other residential accommodation facility”.

 How Much Is the Paid Pandemic Leave Payment?

-Paid pandemic leave payments are paid to employees in the same way as they would be paid other types of leave
+Paid pandemic leave payments are paid to employees in the same way as they would be paid other types of leave.

 Only permanent, and regular and systematic casual employees are entitled to this payment.